 2nd Egyptian expedition - Expedition (1840-41) organized by Muhammad Ali, Viceroy of Egypt (r.
 1805–48), and led by Joseph-Pons d'Arnauld, Louis Sabatier, and Ferdinand Werne that navigated the White Nile to 4° 42' N in 1841.
 The first expedition (1839-40) only reached as far as, roughly, the modern town of Bor, Sudan (6° 12' N.).

 Banian slaves - Group of liberated slaves formerly owned by Banian merchants and hired by John Kirk, the acting British Consul and Political Resident at Zanzibar, to assist Livingstone.
-These slaves were a constant source of irritation to Livingstone due to their resistance to his travel plans.
+These Banian followers (the term used on Livingstone Online since the men were no longer slaves when in Livingstone's retinue) were a constant source of irritation to Livingstone due to their resistance to his travel plans.